 March 31st Update: when we first featured this cool blue ’65 El Camino back on October 8th, the private seller wanted $23,000.
 Apparently he wasn’t able to sell their Ute last fall as we just came across this fresh post with a price lowered to $21,500.

-Still listed here on Craigslist in Newington, Connecticut is this mildly customized bright blue 1965 Chevrolet El Camino the private seller is now asking $21,500, which relying on the Hagerty Insurance Online Valuation Tool as a guide means its currently priced $100 higher than the #2 “Excellent” level of $21,400.
-If you are serious about buying this El Camino, you can start the conversation by calling Z at (860) 595-2024 and remember to mention you saw their post featured here on GuysWithRides.com.
+Listed on Craigslist in Newington, Connecticut is this mildly customized bright blue 1965 Chevrolet El Camino the private seller is now asking $21,500, which relying on the Hagerty Insurance Online Valuation Tool as a guide means its currently priced $100 higher than the #2 “Excellent” level of $21,400.

 The private seller states his El Camino is a “Z” code California built model, hinting that it spent most of its life in the dry west, although you’ll need to confirm that with him.
 In addition to the cool blue-with-silver flame paint job, this El Camino features a freshly built 355 cubic inch small block producing 425 horsepower backed by a TurboHydramatic 350 automatic transmission equipped with a shift kit and a 2400-2600 RPM stall speed torque converter.
 This setup sends power to 3.08:1, PosiTraction 12 bolt rear axle.
 The seller reports his El Camino benefits from a recent front end rebuild featuring a one inch drop that really sets off a nice rake on this example.